 Output power or fast recycling times.

 For me it was a bit of both, the idea of fast recycling times and a single high capacity battery was the real seller.

 So with a guide number of 60, its bright and I do mean really bright.

 While I would say its too bright for bare bulb use facing straight at a subject (personal opinion, unless you don't mind temporarily blinding your subjects).

-This output power comes into its own when using the flash gun with a diffuser, the output power is needed then and comes close to a studio mains powered lighting kit with the advantage of being lightweight and highly portable.
-Again if you need a bit more power to try and over power or combat daylight you can use two of them together.
+This output power comes into its own when using the flashgun with a diffuser or softbox, the output power is needed then and comes close to studio mains powered lighting kits with the added advantage of being lightweight and highly portable.
+Again if you need a bit more power to try and overpower or combat daylight you can use two of them together.

 The other advantage of this high output power and fast recycling time is at lower power outputs there is practically no recycling time.

-With a flash duration of 1/300 th of a second up to 1/20,000 of a second depending on the output power of the speedlight.
-You really have the power to freeze fast moving objects at 1/16th of a second.
-Which for arguments sake will give you a good full body exposure at nearly 3 metres at F5.6 and Iso64 (that's from a quick test I did).
+With a flash duration of 1/300th of a second up to 1/20,000 of a second depending on the output power of the Speedlight.
+You really have the power to freeze fast-moving objects at 1/16th power.
+Which for argument's sake will give you a good full-body exposure at nearly 3 metres at F5.6 (that's from a quick test I did).

 Spare batteries are readily available also so you can easily have backups on hand.